raulramon/Capstone/README.md

 In terms of the Recall value is 40% means that 102799 of every 254,769 event, in reality, are missed by our model and 60% are correctly identified as a flood event.
 Also the Specificity value is 46% means that 34,741of every 254,769flood event in reality are miss-labeled as flood.

+#Conclusion
+The variables use was three to evaluate the probability of flooding event base on vertical datum.
+The first approach was using the KNN model analysis, the situation with the data drive me to change the method but not the target.
+Because of the intercept of the log-odds of survival for flood or not-flood (reference group) is negative (-1.16) indicated that the cause of poor drainage system can be the principal factor for flooding.
+Nevertheless, the accuracy was expected higher like in the Knn model from the Sang study [17].

+#Future Work

+For future work, this study is a starting point to try other model with the data that can present new results.
+One possibility could be to format the data with additional time in other to run the KNN model properly for better accuracy results.